minetest/contentdb/app/flatpages/help/update_config.md

 ## Introduction

 When you push a change to your Git repository, ContentDB can create a new release automatically or send you a reminder.
-ContentDB will check your Git repository every day, but you can use webhooks or the API for faster updates.
+ContentDB will check your Git repository one per day, but you can use webhooks or the API for faster updates.

 Git Update Detection is clever enough to not create a release again if you've already created